 Grace Huang, MD

 Dr. Grace Huang is the Director of Assessment, Co-Director of the Rabkin Fellowship in Medical Education, Co-Director of the BIDMC Academy of Medical Educators, and is the Lunder Clinical Educator in Multimedia Programs at the Shapiro Institute.
-She is an Assistant Professor of Medicine at Harvard Medical School and a hospitalist in the Department of Medicine at BIDMC, and an associate program director with the internal medicine residency at BIDMC.
+She is an Associate Professor of Medicine at Harvard Medical School, a hospitalist in the Department of Medicine at BIDMC, and an associate program director with the internal medicine residency at BIDMC.

 She received a BA in English and a BS in Biological Sciences with Honors from Stanford University and an MD degree from Washington University.
 She completed her residency in internal medicine at BIDMC.
 As a Rabkin Fellow in Medical Education from 2002-2003, Dr. Huang created interactive animations for handheld computers to instruct medical students in common bedside procedures, such as lumbar puncture and paracentesis.
 She also completed an Academy Fellowship in Medical Education at HMS, the Picker Fellowship in Evidence-Based Medicine, and the Certificate in Applied Biostatistics from Harvard Catalyst.